You save 46%RRP £499.00NOW £269.00Details SKU: CVEB2407

 Air - this type of exercise bike is not built around a flywheel.
 Instead, it uses a huge resistance fan.
 The fan itself is connected to the pedals via a belt and pulley system.
 When the fan starts to turn, and your speed increases, so does the air resistance on the blades of the fan.
 Air bikes do not have preset electronic programs, so it's up to you to make your own workout and choose the resistance level with your pace.
 An air bike is a low-impact alternative to running that can keep you out of the cold during inclement weather and give you an effective conditioning workout no matter your level of experience.
 See the Taurus Ergo-X Air Bike.

 PART 2: WEIGHT LIMIT AND WEIGHT OF BIKE

 Stability is one of the most important aspects of an exercise bike, since the last thing you want is to injure yourself when riding your bike.
 To determine how stable the bike is, check out how much it weighs - the more the bike weighs, the more stable it will be.
 For heavy bikes, there have to be transport wheels included, otherwise you will have a tough time moving your machine from one place to another.
 Lastly, make sure that your weight isn't above the maximum user weight.

 PART 3: PRICE

 How much can you spend?
 This is the most basic and important way to narrow down your search.
-In the world of fitness equipment, exercise bikes tend to be quite affordable, with recumbent bikes at lower price points and spin bikes at middle to higher price points.
+In the world of fitness equipment, exercise bikes tend to be quite affordable, with recumbent bikes at lower price points and indoor studio bikes at middle to higher price points.
 At Powerhouse Fitness we have fitness equipment suitable for every budget.

 PART 4: SPACE

 Where will you use the bike?
 Do you have a dedicated home gym space or will you need to move the bike around?
 Size and ease of mobility can be a significant consideration for many buyers.
 Upright bikes tend to be smaller and more compact, where as recumbent bikes tend to be larger.